-That's certainly feasible, as a number of analysts have calculated Google Glass' bill of materials to be less than $200 (about £122, AU$228) based on the known components.
+That's certainly feasible, as a number of analysts have calculated Google Glass' bill of materials to be less than $200 (about £120, AU$212) based on the known components.

 The Google Glass consumer version is likely to contain a bigger battery, even though Google is going to struggle with the bigger form factor resting behind the ear.
 It's already big enough at 570 mAh.

 The camera, while adequate at 5 megapixels, is also a desired upgrade for the retail version.
-It's one of the most used features of Google Glass right now, as demonstrated by all of the fun-to-look-at #throughglass photos on Twitter.
-I still prefer to use my iPhone 5S or Galaxy Note 3 for pictures when it matters, especially in low-light situations.
+It's one of the most used features of Google Glass, as demonstrated by all of the fun-to-look-at #throughglass photos on Twitter.
+I still prefer to use my iPhone 6 or Nexus 6 for pictures when it matters, especially in low-light situations.
 Google Glass is only used for novelty and convenience purposes.